Multidisciplinary product designer driven by a dream of a better tomorrow and a curiosity for creating.

 Passionate About

 Data visualization, health and wellness, artificial intelligence and how we interact with it, and emerging tech.
 Using technology to foster deeper connections.
 Bringing beauty and creativity into the world.
-Solving the most pressing problems.
+Solving the world's most pressing problems.

 Read More